hanieljacob/Clinical-Trial-Analysis/README.md

 Each analysis part lives in its own module (`analysis/part*.py`) so it can be run standalone or imported by the dashboard without side effects. `pipeline.py` imports and calls each module in sequence — no shell subprocesses — so failures surface with full Python tracebacks.

 The Streamlit dashboard (`dashboard/app.py`) uses `@st.cache_data` on all DB queries so repeated navigation between pages does not re-run SQL.
-All plots are Plotly (interactive) rather than static images to give Bob and his colleagues hover tooltips and zoom.
+All plots are Plotly (interactive) rather than static images.

 ---